northernpaws/lasernet/controller/distro/README.md

 # distro

+> NOTICE: This is currently a WIP and not currently used.
+The Clang and LLVM requirements introduced by Wayland and MESA make the build times take far too long, so we need to research alternatives.

 This directory contains the PTXDist project for building the base OS images for the game supervisor computer.

 The project in this directory is based off [Pengutronix's DistroKit](https://git.pengutronix.de/cgit/DistroKit/).